Aikido

 What apps and languages are covered?

-AI Code Audit focuses agent attention on a coherent set of codebases.
-Beyond 6 repositories, analysis tends to lose focus and quality drops.
+Code Audit focuses agent attention on a coherent set of codebases.
+Beyond a certain number of repositories, analysis tends to lose focus and quality drops.
 Contact support if you genuinely need more in a single audit.
-[Create an AI Code Audit]

 When to pick AI Code Review and When to pick AI Pentest?

-1. Both products run the same agentic engine, but they answer different questions.
-AI Code Review reasons about your source code.
-Aikido Pentest exercises your running application.
+1. Both products run on a similar agentic engine, but they answer different questions.
+Code Audit reasons about your source code.
+Aikido Pentest validates it on your running application.

 • You want deep code reasoning on logic and architectural flaws — IDORs, broken access control, multi-step chains — without configuring a live environment.